-Bit/Field Name Туре Reset Description

-8 FE RO 0 UART Framing Error

-This bit is set to 1 when the received character does not have a valid stop bit (a valid stop bit is 1).

-7:0 DATA R/W 0 Data Transmitted or Received

-When written, the data that is to be transmitted via the UART.
-When
+Bit/Field Name Туре Reset Description 9 PE RO 0 UART Parity Error This bit is set to 1 when the parity of the received data character does not match the parity defined by bits 2 and 7 of the UARTLCRH register.
+In FIFO mode, this error is associated with the character at the top of the FIFO.
+8 FE RO 0 UART Framing Error This bit is set to 1 when the received character does not have a valid stop bit (a valid stop bit is 1).
+7:0 DATA R/W 0 Data Transmitted or Received When written, the data that is to be transmitted via the UART.

-When written, the data that is to be tran ia the UART.
 When read, the data that was received by the UART.